-The accommodation market in Milan reflects the city's status as a fashion and business hub.
+The market for accommodation in Milan reflects the city's status as a fashion and business hub.
 The cost of living is high, and this extends to property prices, particularly in the city centre.
 Apartments, though stylish and located in vibrant areas, tend to be smaller in size, and expats desiring more spacious and family-friendly homes often look towards the suburbs.
-These areas offer a balance of quieter residential living and accessibility to the city for work, allowing for a comfortable lifestyle that merges urban conveniences with suburban tranquillity.

 While it's possible for foreigners to purchase property in Italy, most expats in Milan choose to rent, especially when first relocating.
 This approach offers flexibility and the opportunity to better understand the city's diverse neighbourhoods before making a long-term commitment.